great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

       return {"success": success, "result": {"observed_value": column_max}}

+6. **Test**

+   When developing an Expectation, there are several different points at which you should test what you have written:

+   - During development, you should import and run your expectation.
+You may also want to write tests for the get_evaluation_parameters method if it is on the complicated end.
+   - It is often helpful to generate several examples demonstrating the functionality of your Expectation in different circumstances, which helps verify the Expectation works as intended.
+   - If you plan on contributing your Expectation back to the library of main Expectations, you should build a JSON test for it in the         tests/test_definitions/name_of_your_expectation directory.

    We have now implemented our own Custom Expectations!
 For more information about Expectations and Metrics, please reference (Link to core concepts).